django-haystack/django-haystack/docs/management_commands.rst

 .. note::

-    The ``--nocommit`` argument is only supported by the Solr and Elasticsearch backends.
+    The ``--nocommit`` argument is only supported by the Solr and ElasticSearch backends.

 Examples::